Koha-Community/kohadocs/source/tools.rst

    -  **Note**

-          A Postscript Point is 1/72" an Adobe Agate is 1/64", an Inch is 25.4 SI Millimeters
+          A Postscript Point is 1/72", an Adobe Agate is 1/64", an Inch is 25.4 SI Millimeters

--  Next note if this layout is for the front or the back of the patron card
+-  Next, note if this layout is for the front or the back of the patron card

    -  **Note**